Who is AIFA

 Here you can also find the tests recognized as most suitable and specific for the detection of various substances and related concentration limits in one product (general monographs on vaccines and specifications on individual vaccines);

 - The European Pharmacopoeia is legally binding throughout the European territory and is continuously updated and compared with other pharmacopoeias, according to a process of global standardization and harmonization.

 It is also specified that the verification of compliance of the lots with the standards required by the European Pharmacopoeia is under the responsibility of an independent state laboratory, which is certified in the European network of official laboratories for the control of medical products (Official Medicines Control Laboratories - OMCL).
 These laboratories must be accredited to the EDQM (General European OMCL Network - GEON).
-The distribution of the lots that obtain the certificate of issue is not necessarily at a national level and may involve several Member States in which a specific vaccine is authorized.
+The distribution of the lots that obtaining the certificate of issue is not necessarily at a national level and may involve several Member States in which a specific vaccine is authorized.

-Regarding the "Preliminary results of the analysis of the contaminants and of the chemical protein impurities found in the Priorix Tetra vaccine", which you sent to our attention, it is specified that they are not assessable as presented, because they lack fundamental information, such as the ISO or GLP accreditation characteristics of the laboratory responsible for the analyses, as well as the methodological details concerning the management of the samples, the controls used, the analytical procedure itself, the validation of the method, etc. Such information is necessary for a correct scientific classification of the results summarized in the document sent.
+Regarding the "Preliminary results of the analysis of the contaminants and of the chemical protein impurities found in the Priorix Tetra vaccine", which you sent to our attention, it is specified that they are not assessable as presented, because they lack fundamental information, such as the ISO or GLP accreditation characteristics of the laboratory responsible for the analyzes, as well as the methodological details concerning the management of the samples, the controls used, the analytical procedure itself, the validation of the method, etc. Such information is necessary for a correct scientific classification of the results summarized in the document sent.

 Corvelva - Reply to the AIFA e-mail of January 18, 2019

 in relation to your e-mail dated January 18, 2019, we are the following: